PianaJava/JavaOOP/README.md

 Test equality between Strings and other objects using == and equals() </br>

 <b>✓ Creating and Using Arrays</b></br>
-Declare, instantiate, initialize and use a one-dimensional array // Declare, instantiate, initialize and use a multi-dimensional array
+Declare, instantiate, initialize and use a one-dimensional array // Declare, instantiate, initialize and use a multi-dimensional array</br>

 <b>✓ Working with Selected classes from the Java API</b></br>
-// Creating and manipulating Strings // Manipulate data using the StringBuilder class and its methods // Declare and use an ArrayList of a given type // Create and manipulate calendar data using classes from java.time.LocalDateTime, java.time.LocalDate, java.time.Local-Time, java.time.format.DateTimeFormatter, java.time.Period
+// Creating and manipulating Strings // Manipulate data using the StringBuilder class and its methods // Declare and use an ArrayList of a given type // Create and manipulate calendar data using classes from java.time.LocalDateTime, java.time.LocalDate, java.time.Local-Time, java.time.format.DateTimeFormatter, java.time.Period</br>

 <b>✓ Working with Java Data Types</b></br>
 Develop code that uses wrapper classes such as Boolean, Double, and Integer.